 Furthermore, parvovirus can spread very easily.
 It is extremely resistant to heat, cold, and humidity.
 Moreover, parvovirus can also affect other animals and pets, including cats.

-Stages and Symptoms of Parvo in Dogs
+Symptoms of Parvo in Dogs

 Keep in mind that after your dog has been infected, you might not notice any signs.
 It can take 3-7 days before they start showing the symptoms.
 (Source)